eastmaels/steemblog.github.io/_posts/account/deanliu/2016-09-29_mottled-walls-bathed-in-sunset-glow-my-first-serious-non-poem-at-steemit.md

 - - -

-This page is synchronized from the post: [Mottled Walls Bathed in Sunset Glow  牆之不成詩 (my first serious non-poem at Steemit)](https://steemit.com/@deanliu/mottled-walls-bathed-in-sunset-glow-my-first-serious-non-poem-at-steemit)
+This page is synchronized from the post: ['Mottled Walls Bathed in Sunset Glow  牆之不成詩 (my first serious non-poem at Steemit)'](https://steemit.com/@deanliu/mottled-walls-bathed-in-sunset-glow-my-first-serious-non-poem-at-steemit)